|

 Escazu that has no water pressure)

-costs for appraisal house under 2000 sq ft in central valley $175 THIS
+Typical costs for appraisal of a house under 1000 sq ft in central valley $250

 MAY BE THE BEST INVESTMENT YOU WILL EVERY MAKE